 Yet, rock climbers have injuries – though fiercely strong, forearm muscles tear and tendons pop.
 The body must recover and keep stresses below the failing threshold of the weakest tissues in the chain.
 The very thing that made them strong also breaks them down.

 I’ve worked with many, many young baseball and softball players as a full-time strength coach.
 It frustrates me that countless young kids imitate college players and the clients of very green trainers; they want to work out exactly as they do, because it looks cool on Instagram.

 Just because it may work for one player (or appear to be working today) does not mean it’s good for that player long-term, or good for others at all.

 Bro!
 Pitchers should lift heavy, bro!

 Before I tell you what I think is too heavy, I’m going to tell you: I’ve seen firsthand how my strength training programs have affected hundreds of young pitchers, unlike many internet-only trainers.
 I adjust workouts each month in my academy, especially as their throwing volume changes.
-It’s complex and learning how to optimize an athlete’s workout in person is important.
+It’s complex and learning how to optimize an online baseball workout in person is important.